Dave Brubeck: Dave Brubeck Quartet

 In 1951, Brubeck organized the Dave Brubeck Quartet, with Paul Desmond on alto saxophone.
 The two took up residency at San Francisco's Black Hawk nightclub and had success touring college campuses, recording a series of live albums.

 The first of these live albums, Jazz at Oberlin, was recorded in March 1953 in the Finney Chapel at Oberlin College.
 Brubeck's live performance was credited with legitimizing the field of jazz music at Oberlin, and the album is one of the earliest examples of cool jazz.
 Brubeck returned to College of the Pacific to record Jazz at the College of the Pacific in December of that year.

-Following the release of Jazz at the College of the Pacific, Brubeck signed with Fantasy Records, believing that he had a stake in the company and worked as an artists and repertoire promoter for the label, encouraging the Weiss brothers to sign other contemporary jazz performers, including Gerry Mulligan, Chet Baker and Red Norvo.
+Following the release of Jazz at the College of the Pacific, Brubeck signed with Fantasy Records, believing that he had a stake in the company.
+He worked as an artists and repertoire promoter for the label, encouraging the Weiss brothers to sign other contemporary jazz performers, including Gerry Mulligan, Chet Baker and Red Norvo.
 Upon discovering that the deal was for a half interest in his own recordings, Brubeck quit to sign with another label, Columbia Records.